-The Early Childhood Education Curriculum provides courses for students majoring in Early Childhood Education and/or elementary education, with an emphasis in teaching young children.
-Specifically, courses will be selected by the student to enable efficient transfer to the college or university granting the degree in elementary education.
+The Early Childhood Education Curriculum provides courses for students majoring in early childhood education and/or elementary education with an emphasis in teaching young children.
+Courses should be selected by the student to enable efficient transfer to the college or university granting the degree in elementary education.